 When her Louisville radio contract ended, Marilyn hit the road, working a variety of large and small nightclubs around the Midwest.
 “I played a lot of clubs in the Chicago area,” she recalled, “and I think I must have played every Moose and Elks Club in the state of Illinois.” she laughed.

 Although it didn’t seem so at the time, Marilyn’s big break finally arrived in the mid-Fifties when she was booked into The Colony, a supper club in Kansas City, Missouri, for a 3-week gig that turned into an eleven year engagement, a tour of duty she jokingly refers to as “Eleven poverty stricken years.”
 Money aside, they were productive years for Marilyn.
-She married (twice), had a daughter, Kristi, cut a locally-produced album titled “Marilyn the Most,“ and ultimately was discovered by Steve Allen, who invited her to appear on his television show.
+She married three times, had a daughter, Kristi.
+She was ultimately discovered by Steve Allen, who heard her on a Kansas City recorded album.
+He invited her to appear on his television show.
 It was then that all those years of paying her musical dues and learning her craft began to mesh into the big-time.

 After several appearances on the Allen show, Marilyn was discovered by RCA and signed to a lucrative recording contract which resulted in seven albums and 34 singles, including her hits “Cabaret” and “Step to the Rear,” both of which Marilyn recorded prior to the opening of the Broadway shows whence they sprung.
 “Step to the Rear” was subsequently chosen as the theme song for a Lincoln Mercury commercial that ran for four years with Marilyn appearing throughout the country as the automobile manufacturer’s national radio spokeswoman.